This healthy blueberry banana spinach smoothie recipe packs in fiber and healthy fats with fresh baby spinach, Greek yogurt, and chia seeds.

 - Chia seeds - Chia seeds

-- Ice - Omit if the smoothie for a thicker consistency or if the smoothie will not be enjoyed right away.
+- Ice - Omit the ice cubes for a thicker consistency or if the smoothie will not be enjoyed right away.
 Ice can water down a smoothie if it sits too long.

 See the recipe card for quantities.